 Insulated: No

-What we like: One of the most durable and weather protective bibs here.
+What we like: One of the most durable and protective bibs here.

-What we don’t: Thick 200D fabric will be heavy and cumbersome for backcountry use.
+What we don’t: Thick 200D fabric means these bibs are heavy and cumbersome for backcountry use.

 So why do we have the Norrøna ranked toward the bottom of our list?
 In short, we think the bib is overkill for most uses.
 The thick construction will be too heavy and cumbersome for most days in the backcountry (unless you’re accessing terrain via helicopter or sled), and the high-tech design will fly over the heads of most resort skiers.
 In other words, we’d rather spend up for the better breathability of the Sentinel or Untracked (for backcountry use), or save money with the more affordable resort bibs above.
 But if you resort ski in tough conditions and think you’d benefit from one of the most weather-protective designs out there, the Tamok is certainly worth considering.